 It may surprise you to learn that the origin of this phobia finds its roots in the Bible, when thirteen men observed the last supper.
 One was a traitor, and tradition (wrongly) holds that the Lord was crucified a few hours later on a Friday.

 What’s the cure for paraskevidekatriaphobia?
 An old joke says if you can pronounce the word, you’re cured!
 In 1913, a pastor tried to cure people by officiating at Friday the 13th weddings without charge.
-But since superstition is the veneration of something that deserves none, a better way to help people overcome this superstition is to do what Paul did when he encountered some superstitious people (Acts 17:22) and preach the death, burial, and resurrection of Christ (Acts 17:23-31).
+But a better way to help people overcome this superstition is to do what Paul did when he encountered some superstitious people (Acts 17:22) and preach the death, burial, and resurrection of Christ (Acts 17:23-31).
 The world considers Paul’s gospel to be superstition (Acts 25:19), “but unto us which are saved it is the power of God” (1 Cor.
 1:18).
 Paul’s use of the present tense here shows his gospel is more than just “the power of God unto salvation” (Rom.
 1:16).
 Once we are saved, his gospel “is” still the power of God to help us overcome “the spirit of fear” with the spirit “of…a sound mind” (2 Tim.
 1:7), a mind made sound by a full knowledge of Paul’s gospel (Acts 20:24). source